OSGeo/PROJ/docs/source/operations/projections/cass.rst

 Mathematical definition
 #######################

-The formulas describing the Cassini projection are taken from Snyder's [Snyder1987]_.
+The formulas describing the Cassini projection are taken from :cite:`Snyder1987`.

 :math:`\phi_0` is the latitude of origin that match the center of the map (default to 0).
 It can be set with ``+lat_0``.